Who is a Live Sound Engineer?

 - Sound Check: Conducting sound checks to ensure all equipment is functioning correctly and adjusting levels for optimal sound quality.

-- Technical proficiency in audio equipment and software.
+- Technical proficiency with audio equipment

-- Ability to work under pressure and meet deadlines.
+- Ability to work under pressure

 What Does a Live Sound Engineer Do?